ng4eb/ng4eb.github.io/src/assets/markdowns/ch1p2.md

 Angular has a large community of developers, making it easy to find answers to questions about Angular.

-## Angular compared to other options
+## Angular Compared to Other Options

 ### Angular vs React
 [React](https://github.com/facebook/react)  is a UI library developed by Facebook that uses JSX and functional programming.
 It uses [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript)) and embraces [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 React has a huge ecosystem powered by its community.
 Also, React uses the [Virtual DOM](https://reactjs.org/docs/faq-internals.html), resulting in fast performance.